Undeposited Funds & Bank Deposits

 In your Rentec Direct account:

-1. Click Properties.
+1. Click on Properties

-2. Right-click on a property and choose Edit Property from the menu.
+2. Right-click on a property and choose Edit Property

-4. Click the Save Changes button when finished.
+4. Click on Save Changes

 Making a Bank Deposit from Undeposited Funds